 At the end of the day, it’s all about resources and priorities.

-If you’re confident in your technical knowledge and skills, you should go and make your own streaming server.
+If you’re confident in your technical knowledge and skills, you should go and make your own video streaming server.

 In summary, you should: